 Travel to clinical base units

 Medical and Dental students are required to attend local hospitals and clinics for periods of time for clinical training and receive a travel bursary.
-Some students also will be able to receive an NHS bursary towards their travel expenses.
+Some students may also be able to receive an NHS bursary towards their travel expenses.
 Students should enquire at either the Medical or Dental Student Offices for full details.

 Speech and Language ScienceSpeech and Language Science